Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth makes employees ineffective at work, inside the organization and in the overall job market.
+Lack of personal growth could make employees less competitive at work, inside the organization and on the wider job market.

 How Do You Stay Competitive?

-- Continuous Education: Consider taking further courses, certifications or degrees programs that relate to the field.
+- The Future of Education: Learn further courses, certifications or degree programs that are relevant to your field of work.

 Negativity

-- Refocus on Positivity: Embrace the positive aspects of your character when you’re overwhelmed
+- Focus on Positivity: Acknowledge your strengths and positive qualities of your role when feeling overwhelmed

-- Get help when you can: Ask a mentor for guidance or to ask colleagues for guidance.
+- Find help whenever you can Find a mentor to ask for guidance or to ask colleagues for assistance.

 Overcommitting Workload